-Established in 2006 through a generous gift of Jeanne and Will M. Caldwell to the College of LSA, these prizes are awarded each year to first- and second-year students of the Lloyd Scholars for Writing and the Arts, as well as LSWA alumni.
+Established in 2006 through a generous gift of Jeanne and Will M. Caldwell to the College of LSA, cash prizes are awarded each year to first- and second-year students of the Lloyd Scholars for Writing and the Arts, as well as LSWA alumni.

 The competition is divided into the following categories:

-Students may submit their poem or poems (no more than five) to the LHSP office electronically by sending to email@example.com by noon on Monday, March 25, 2019.
-Poetry will be judged by a committee of students and faculty, and the winners will be announced at the LHSP Arts & Literary Festival (April 17).
-The winning poem(s) will also be published in the LHSP literary journal.
+Students may submit their poem or poems (no more than five) to the LSWA office electronically by sending to LSWA@umich.edu by Monday, March 30 at 11:59PM.
+Poetry will be judged by a committee of students and faculty, and the winners will be announced in mid-April.
+The winning poem(s) will also be published in the LSWA Arts & Literary journal.

 The Caldwells have a particular interest in public speaking and the oral interpretation of poetry.
 The Caldwell Poetry Award also recognizes students who excel in performing their work, demonstrating the transformative power of the spoken word.
 This category falls into two parts:

-- Original work; Students will recite their own poems.
+- Original work; Students will recite their own poem. (one poem only)

-We have a category for students who are former LHSP members and are still at U-M. LHSP alum may submit written poems, or performance pieces, as noted above, but will be judged in a separate category.
-The same due dates also apply.
+We have a category for students who are former Lloyd Hall Scholars (2016-2017, 2017-2018, and 2018-2019).
+LSWA/LHSP alum may submit written poems, or performance pieces, as noted above, but will be judged in a separate category.
+The same due dates apply.

 Cash prizes will be awarded (ranging between $100 – $500 per poem).
-All LHSP students are strongly encouraged to submit poems.
-Students must fill out an application, available in the LHSP office and online.
+All LSWA students are strongly encouraged to submit poems.
+Students must fill out an application available online as a Word document or as a PDF.

 Questions?
 Please contact the LSWA office.